How to write better queries for smart generated diagrams

 Share:

 Query writing, also known as prompt engineering, is becoming an important skill as large language models and AI tools become more popular.
 It is hard to write a good query to ensure a good outcome from any type of content generator.
-Here’s how you can make the most of the smart templates feature in draw.io.
+Here’s how you can make the most of the diagram generation features in draw.io.

 Generate diagrams of many different types from a text description via the template library in draw.io